AbraTM/DylanEstate/README.md

 Note :

-Please keep in mind that the delay present while submitting the data for the first time is only there because of the free delpoyment restriction on Render becuase Render puts the server on sleep when not            being used thus causing the delay, the first submission could take upto 50 seconds caused by the time taken for the server to start after that any other submission should work just fine and with adequate            speed.
+Please keep in mind that the delay present while submitting the data for the first time is only there because of the free deployment restriction on Render becuase Render puts the server on sleep when not            being used thus causing the delay, the first submission could take upto 50 seconds caused by the time taken for the server to start after that any other submission should work just fine and with adequate            speed.